maxwell-conte/maxwell-conte.github.io/_posts/2022-01-22-Using-audio-cassettes-in-the-2020s.md

 ---
 layout: post
-title: Using audio cassettes in the 2020s
+title: Using audio cassettes today
 description: My perspectives with the format
 author: Maxwell
 # last_modified_at: 2022-01-23